susangfink/site/_posts/2026-02-06-how-we-became-seahawks-fans.md

 It was end of January 2015 and Jay, the kids, and I were in the middle of a permanent change of station (PCS) with the military.
 We had just arrived in Spokane with 2 toddlers and a doberman, no place to live, and time was quickly ticking by for us to find a home.
 We were living in Temporary Lodging Facility (TLF) and everything to us at Fairchild AFB was new.

 Jay asked, "Did you know the Seahawks are in the Super Bowl this year?
-We <i>are in</i> the Pacific Northwest <i>in</i> Seahawks Territory?"
-I thought it was pretty cool to see of all the Seahawks fans everywhere we went and spot the logo all over town, but at that time, finding a home was the priority.
+We <i>are in</i> the Pacific Northwest <i>in</i> Seahawks Territory!"
+I thought it was pretty cool to see the Seahawks fans each time we went out and spot the logo around town but, at that time, finding a place to live was the only thing I could focus on.

-Super Bowl Sunday arrived and it was February 1.
+The following week, February 1, 2015, was Super Bowl Sunday.
 The days were cold and gloomy with very little sunlight.
-I was pregnant with morning sickness and drained from the daily house hunting but I still felt like we should put together an impromptu Super Bowl party for ourselves at TLF.
+I was pregnant with morning sickness and drained from the daily house hunting but I still felt like we should put together an impromptu just-us Super Bowl party for ourselves at TLF.
 I got both James and Isla bundled up in all their snow gear and took them to the commissary.
 I can't remember what exactly my morning sickness allowed me to eat that day.
-Maybe I had Cup of Noodles and I don't remember what everyone else ate.
+I probably had Cup of Noodles and I don't remember what everyone else ate.

 What I do remember is watching the entire game from start to finish.
 This was a big deal for me.
-I was one of those girls that would say "I'm just watching for the Halftime Show."
-Somehow, living there and being there made me feel a sense of belonging in the midst of looking for something to call home.
+I used to be one of those girls that would say "I'm just watching for the Halftime Show."
+Somehow, living there and being in the Seattle area made me feel a sense of belonging in the midst of looking for something to call home.

 If you're a football fan, you'll most likely remember this infamous Super Bowl XLIX ending because it is universally considered one of the craziest Super Bowl finishes ever.